RK900/Flu-Prediction/README.md

 Enter any machine learning algorithm (eg, RandomForestsRegressor, DecisionTreeRegressor, etc.) in the 'algorithm' parts of the code.

 ### Fitting the model
-Substitute "algorithm" for any scikit-learn model of your choosing.
+Substitute `algorithm` for any scikit-learn model of your choosing.
 ```python
 from sklearn.algorithms import algorithm()
 alg = algorithm()